KyleDuff1/Code_Submission/README.md

 and run:
 py -3 metrics_cifaba.py --gen_folder "cifar a result" --batch_size 64
 You should now see an IS (≫1) and FID for your “CelebA result” images.

+Unused Model:
+Extra diffusion model that was unable to work with inception and FID score and ultiamtely was not used in any data collection.